A deeper dive into a powerful tool that can be home for your digital assets.

 With stats like that, companies must meticulously plan and expertly manage how they are connecting with potential clients.

 As this external demand for digital content grows, the high volume of digital assets being produced can become an organizational nightmare.
 Whether a digital asset is being used on its own, or many assets are being combined to create a more complex product, each must be properly managed and distributed to properly fit its intended channel.
-Users can download, circulate, and save various forms of the same asset at their discretion.
+Users can download, circulate, and save various formats and versions of the same asset at their discretion.
 If you have a large team this unmanned free-for-all can get messy very quickly.

 Digital Asset Management